-(Not offered in 2017) Final Level, half course, first semester, two lectures per week.
+(Not offered in 2018) Final Level, half course, first semester, two lectures per week.
+9 NQF credits at HEQSF level 8

 Convener: Professor A G Fagan and Associate Professor A M Price

 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.